free-educa/books/README.md

 4. **Feedback:** If you have any feedback, suggestions, or requests for additional topics or books, please open an issue.
 Your input is highly valuable to us!

-## Contributing

-We believe in the power of collaboration and community-driven knowledge sharing.
-If you'd like to contribute a book, fix a typo, or suggest improvements to this repository, please check our [contribution guidelines](CONTRIBUTING.md) for more details.

 ## License

 All books in this repository are provided under various open-source licenses, and their respective licensing details can be found in each book's folder.
 Please respect the terms of these licenses when using and sharing the content.